mli43/Cuda-Optimization-for-SpMM/code/python_utils/Readme.md

 1. This script converts all `dense.mtx` matrices in the subdirectories of supplied directory into dense matrix representation.
 Stored as `dense.in` at the same subdirectory where `dense.mtx` is found.
 2. This script converts all `*.mtx` that is not `dense.mtx` in the subdirectories of supplied directory into CSR, CSC, and row-major COO matrix representation.
 Stored as `filename.csr`, `filename.csc`, or `filename.coo` at the same subdirectory where `filename.mtx` is found.

+`python validate.py <directory>`:
+1. This script will validate `result.out` file in the subdirectories with `result.expect` in that subdirectory.
+If `result.expect` is not found, then it will open `*.mtx` and `dense.in` in that subdirectory, matrix multiply using scipy functions, and save the expected matrix to `result.expect`.

 ## File formats
+### mtx files
 `*.mtx`: These are the files stored in matrix market format.
 See [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html).

+### dense.in
-`dense.in`: These are matrices stored in dense matrix format.
-The files are stored in the formar below:
+`dense.in`: These are input dense matrices stored in dense matrix format.
+The files are stored in the format below.
 ```
 rows cols num-non-zeros
 val(0,0) val(0,1) ...